Sherwood H. Hallman: Biography

-Hallman was born on October 29, 1913, in Spring City, Pennsylvania, to Harry and Emma Hallman.
+Hallman was born in Spring City, Pennsylvania on October 29, 1913, a son of Harry and Emma Hallman.
 He had two brothers, Lester and Raymond, and two sisters, Elaine and Marian.
 His father Harry was a postal worker.

 Sherwood attended Spring City High School, Class of 1931, where he played football.
 Sherwood was a member of the Zion Lutheran Church just outside Spring City.
 Sherwood left school in his 2nd year of High School, to help support his family during the great depression.
 He loved animals, especially horses.
 He obtained a job at the Spring City Race Track just outside town on Wall St, which hosted harness races.
 Sherwood worked grooming horses for Harvey Stauffer.
 Harvey also owned Stauffer's Market on Main St, which later moved around the corner on Bridge St. He offered Sherwood a job at his market after the race season ended, and taught him the butcher trade.
 After Harvey died his children ran the business, but had to downsize, and laid Sherwood off.
 In 1939 Sherwood then began his own business – Sherry's Modern Market – a grocery store on wheels.
 He bought a step truck, and had it customized.
 Sherry's market offered door-to-door sales of groceries, produce, poultry, meat and dairy products.
 The Store at Your Door" shopping option.

 One afternoon in 1941 when Hallman stopped by the A. C. Roberts Co. plant in Kimberton to replenish his meat supply, he met Virginia Dieter working in the office.
 They were married January 4, 1942, and their son, Sherwood Jr., was born October 25.
 Hallman's draft notice arrived two weeks after his son's birth.

 On January 8, 1943, Hallman entered the service.
 He received his training at Fort McClellan, Alabama, at their Infantry Replacement Training Center.
 He spent five months training stateside.
 When he arrived in England, as Private First Class Hallman; he was assigned to Company F, a rifle company in the 2nd Battalion of the 175th Infantry Regiment, which was part of the 29th Division.
 A rifle company was a bad place in which to spend the war.
 Once it reached the front line it never left.
 The men were in constant danger.

 Hallman spent the next year in England training rigorously for the Normandy invasion.
 On D-day his regiment spent the day in LSTs bobbing up and down in the Atlantic just off Omaha Beach.
 They landed there on June 6, 1944.

 On the next day his company was hit by British dive bombers who thought they were Germans.
 The attack left five men dead and 19 wounded, including Hallman.
 He was sent to an English hospital for treatment and just 17 days later returned to his company to resume the fighting in France.